BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

 ![Mary](img/mary.jpg)

-How it change a war
+# How it can change a war
   * II World War
     * Enigma in use by German Army
     * Broken by the first comuter (Alan Turing)